Airfoil Geometry Schema

 root: {type: naca4, designation: "2412"}

-tip: {type: dat, path: "airfoils/tip.dat"}
+tip: {type: file, path: "airfoils/tip.dat", format: auto}

 Keys must be unique and are case-sensitive.